 He spent his youth in Leningrad before joining the Red Army in 1937.

-In June 1941, Leitenant Sgibnev served in 12 OIA-KBF, flying Polikarpov I-153s.
+When Germany invaded the Soviet Union on 22 June 1941, leitenant Sgibnev still served in 12 OIAE-KBF, flying Polikarpov I-153s.

 He was wounded twice during 1941 and the second injury was heavy requiring hospital treatment in Saransk.

-Between February and March 1942, he served in 72 SmAP-SF, which also was equipped with Polikarpov I-153s.
+Between February and March 1942, he served in 72 SmAP-SF, which was equipped with Polikarpov I-153s.
 This was a mainly fighter equipped composite regiment operating in the defence of Murmansk with the Air Force of the North Fleet.

 In March 1942, he was transferred to 78 IAP-SF, which was equipped with Hurricanes.